metamuffin/marchat/README.md

     5. Connection throttled (reconnected too fast ( < 20s ))
 - channel: string - *name of the channel the user starts in*

+### ok

+The last action send was successful!
+This will be sent if the action doesnt respond with a packet by default.

 ### channel-list

+- channels: A
+- name: string

+### channel-update-admin

+- username: string
+- value: number
+    1. Raise priveleges of this user to full access of this channel
-- channels: Array of String - *All channels the user joined*
+    0. Remove All Privileges of this userrray of String - *All channels the user joined*
 ### error

 - message: string